Elizabeth Laird (physicist): Later career

 Laird came out of retirement during World War II to research radar at University of Western Ontario for the Canadian National Research Council.
 Her retirement home was in London, Ontario and she turned up at the research centre in 1940, asking to help.
 She worked there without pay but took a full part in the research, including the experiments in the unheated antenna building.
 Laird presented several top secret reports on her findings to the National Research Council, taught army and navy personnel, and took her turn monitoring the unheated observation station on the university's campus.

 In 1945, she was made an honorary professor of physics at the University of Western Ontario and continued working upon the absorption of ultra-high frequency radiation by tissue.
 Her research studying the effects of microwave radiation on biological materials was supported by the Ontario Cancer Treatment and Research Foundation.
 By the time she retired for the second time in 1953, she was not only one of Canada's most distinguished physicists, but also the oldest.
 Physicist A.D.
 Misener said that Laird was "the rare combination of a conscientious and productive research worker and an inspiring and able teacher."

 Laird died on March 3, 1969, in London.

 Honours and awards

-The Annual Laird Lecture, at the University of Western Ontario, was created in 1970 and "honours a remarkable person in Western’s history and was the first lecture series in the Faculty of Science to carry the name of an individual."
+The annual Elizabeth Laird Memorial Lecture series, at the University of Western Ontario, was created in 1970 and "honours a remarkable person in Western’s history and was the first lecture series in the Faculty of Science to carry the name of an individual."
 Memorial University in Newfoundland and Labrador also holds The Elizabeth R. Laird Lecture, established by a bequest from Dr. Elizabeth Laird.